-The number of news articles going out each month detailing more rescues and more ‘idiotic tourist trends’ are on the rise.
-See here, here and here.
-It’s easy to get Trolltunga wrong and it is by no means a walk in the park, so read on to know everything you could need to know about this epic hike!
+It’s so easy to get Trolltunga wrong and it is by no means a walk in the park, so read on to find out everything you could need to know about this epic hike in Norway!

 What is Trolltunga and where is it?

-Trolltunga is a huge protruding rock that juts out over a huge lake called Ringedalsvatnet.
-It’s arguably one of the most stunning areas in Europe and one of the most spectacular scenic cliffs in Norway, for sure.
+Trolltunga is a huge protruding rock that juts out over a huge lake called Ringedalsvatnet in Eastern Norway It’s arguably one of the most stunning areas in Europe and one of the most spectacular scenic cliffs in Norway, for sure.

-Trolltunga is situated about 700 metres above the lake, and the distance from the starting point to Trolltunga and back is 23km with an ascent of about 1000 metres.
-Now while 23km doesn’t sound shockingly far, it takes most hikers, on average 10-12 hours to complete this return trip.
+The distance from the starting point to Trolltunga and back is approximately 23km.
+There is an ascent of about 1000 metres, much of which is in the first kilometre.
+Now, while 23km doesn’t sound too far, it takes most hikers on average 10-12 hours to complete this return trip.
 The terrain is tough, and this is a long and demanding hike!

-The main hike route starts in a place called Skjeggedal, near to the towns of Tyssedel and Odda.
+The main hike route to Trolltunga starts in a place called Skjeggedal, near to the towns of Tyssedel and Odda.

-Hikers can only access the hike from late-May/early-June to mid-September.
+Hikers can only access the Trolltunga hike route from late-May or early-June to mid-September.
 Any earlier or later than this and you’d face snow and adverse weather conditions.
 However, you can snowshoe hike with a local company from about March time (if that appeals).

 The roads are really safe and driving in Norway is really straight forward – plus you can stop wherever en route to capture the beautiful scenery!